7divs7/SteeringBehaviorAI/README.md

 # SteeringBehaviorAI
-Demonstration of a simple autonomous vehicle maneuvering and collision avoidance using a fusion on steering behaviors in Unity 3D.
+Demonstration of simple autonomous vehicle maneuvering and collision avoidance using a fusion on steering behaviors in Unity 3D.